simonjava/simonjava.github.io/_posts/2014-06-24-LeetCode之Regular-Expression-Mathcing.md

 <h4 id="Regular-Expression-Matching">Regular Expression Matching</h4>

 >
-Implement regular expression matching with support for ‘\.’ and ‘*’.
+Implement regular expression matching with support for

-xx

 	'.'
 Matches any single character.
 	'*' Matches zero or more of the preceding element.